prpa4901/k8-optimizer-chatbot/README.md

 - Integrate Prometheus and Grafana for monitoring.
 - Use Kubernetes Secrets to manage sensitive tokens securely.
 - Use scapy NLP to assess questions
+- Put UI using streamlit for chat application
 - Use AI models to perform analysis